srijanrodo/erdos_regime_switch/README.md

    - Logistic Regression
    - Constant baseline prediction

-We use TimeSeriesSplit for cross-validation and create sliding windows to generate our training data (this code can also be found in training_kalman.ipynb, we used pickle to save this data since it takes a long time to generate).
-We also ran the cross-validation code over varied lengths of sliding windows.
+We use TimeSeriesSplit for cross-validation and create sliding windows to generate our training data (this code can also be found in training_kalman.ipynb; we used pickle to save this data since it takes a long time to generate).
+We also ran the cross-validation code over various lengths of sliding windows.
 Here are some charts we got from that:
 <center><img src="./plots/xgb_nvda.png" width="350"> <img src="./plots/knn_aapl.png" width="350"> <img src="./plots/rfc_cvx.png" width="350"></center>

 We use f1_score as our measurement of performance.
-Here is a table showing some of the best results from each model after tuning hyperparameters with optuna/gridsearchcv.
+Here is a table showing some of the best results from each model after tuning hyperparameters with Optuna/GridSearchCV.
 <details>
 <summary>Click to see the table</summary>
 <div>